brazil-data-cube/compendium-harmonization/docs/pages/tools/environment/index.en.md

 [![docker-image-type](https://img.shields.io/badge/Type-Executable-brightgreen)](/en/tools/environment/#docker-images)
 [![dockerhub-badge](https://img.shields.io/badge/avaliable%20on-dockerhub-blue)](https://hub.docker.com/r/marujore/nbar)

 In this RC, the Landsat-8 Collection-2 images were already obtained as surface reflectance products (L2) while Sentinel-2 images were obtained as L1C and processed using Sen2cor or LaSRC.
 Both Landsat-8 and Sentinel-2 images are harmonized using the [sensor-harm](/en/tools/libraries/#sensor-harmonization-python-library-sensor-harm) library.
-To allow reproductibility and replicability of this tool use, we created a Docker Image called `nbar`.
+To allow reproductibility and replicability of this tool use, we created a Docker Image called `sensor-harm`.
 In this image, all dependencies and configurations to execute [sensor-harm](/en/tools/libraries/#sensor-harmonization-python-library-sensor-harm) are already prepared.

 The following topics present the main characteristics of this Docker Image, the volumes it requires and use examples.

 **Volumes**

-To use the `nbar`, it is required to define some Docker Volumes.
+To use the `sensor-harm`, it is required to define some Docker Volumes.
 These volumes specify the input and auxiliary data used by sensor-harm.
 Bellow a list of these volumes is listed and descripted:

 `Input data` (Required)